madelinemk/finite-automata-simulator/README.md

-# finite-automota-simulator
+# finite-automata-simulator
-A simulator for deterministic finite automota (DFA) created as a project for my Theory of Computing class
+A simulator for deterministic finite automata (DFAs) created as a project for my Theory of Computing class